karunakarrao/DevOps/Terraform/Terraform Basics.md

 -------------------------------------------------------------------------
 A. Terraform plugins called **providers** let Terraform interact with cloud platforms and other services via their application programming interfaces (APIs).
 HashiCorp and the Terraform community have written over 1,000 providers to manage resources on Amazon Web Services (AWS), Azure, Google Cloud Platform (GCP), Kubernetes, Helm, GitHub, Splunk, and DataDog, just to name a few.

-            Providers: Providers are the plug-ins that allow you to connect with different resouces.
+            Providers: Providers are the plug-ins that allow you to connect with different cloud providers like AWS, Azure, GCP, VM-Ware, Physical machine and more.
             Resources: Resouces are the objects that are created on the cloud like ec2, vpc, s2  and more.

 Q. How terraform track your infrastructure changes?